lintool/art-science-empirical-cs-2023f/project-vis.md

 The tenure application process at Maryland mandated a bibliometric analysis of the candidate being considered for promotion, specifically in relationship to peers.
 This site arose from a simple interface to display the data, but has evolved over time to include many IR researchers.

-This project will be completed individually, but I will allow, with prior permission, larger projects that may involve sharing code (e.g., a common data crawler that you collaborate on building) or data (e.g., a large dataset that you perform data cleaning on together, but analyze individually).
+This project will be completed individually, but I will allow, with prior permission (i.e., ask me), larger projects that may involve sharing code (e.g., a common data crawler that you collaborate on building) or data (e.g., a large dataset that you perform data cleaning on together, but analyze individually).
 However, in the end, each student will be responsible for producing a final, distinct visualization.
 If you are interested in doing something along these lines, please get in touch with me as soon as possible.